jedlsf/majik-blob/README.md

 - Store un-hashed password/key in environment variables to prevent tampering.
 - Majik Blob is ideal for obfuscating files in storage; files cannot be opened without the correct key.
 - Always verify the key before decrypting to avoid corrupted files.
-- For large files, encryption and decryption may take longer—be patient.
+- Compression is optional but recommended for large files.
+- AES-GCM ensures tamper detection and secure encryption.

 **Important:**
 Always store the un-hashed encryption key and RQX in environment variables to prevent tampering and accidental exposure.